4 Minutes

 So what exactly is oat milk?
 And why is it the center of attention at the moment?
 Our plant-based milk experts give you the scoop and answer commonly asked questions about oat milk.

-Oat milk is just like any other plant-based milk, when you get down to the nuts, seeds, or grains of it.
+Oat milk is just like any other plant-based milk, when you get down to the nuts, seeds or grains of it.
 Basically, it’s a plant-based milk made of oats and water.
-Often flavorings are added to the mix as well to enhance the natural sweetness and creaminess of the milk.
+Often flavorings are added in the mix as well to enhance the natural sweetness and creaminess of the milk.

 Most of our oat milk recipes use salt for freshness, maple syrup for a touch of sweetness, and a splash of walnut or avocado oil to add creaminess.